louvang/js-exercises/README.md

 console.log(addNums(4, 19));
 ```

+Note: Some solutions may not have a console case to test against such as many of the solutions for HackerRank.

 The solutions are all listed below and sorted via various JavaScript concepts and methods.
 Some solutions may be listed multiple times.
 I've compiled these exercises as an easy reference for me should I get stuck anywhere during my future code endeavours.

 ## Solutions